May Morning is celebrated on 1 May every year.

 This will be followed by the bells ringing out over the city for approximately 20 minutes.

 The choir begin singing at 6am and we recommend you arrive anytime after 5am to find a spot on the bridge.
 At approximately 6.10am the choir will finish singing and bell ringing will begin.

 Bell ringing will finish at approximately 6.30am to signal the end of the event.
 Many people visit local restaurants and cafés following the event to indulge in a May Morning breakfast.

-Please be aware there may be live filming and streaming of the event at Magdalen Bridge.
+Please be aware there will be live streaming and filming of the event at Magdalen Bridge on 1 May.

 Crowd management and viewing areas

 This year, there will be a new crowd management system in place, with one-way channels to enable the crowd to pass across the bridge during and after 6am.